amusecode/TRES/README.md

 ## Compilation

 TRES makes use of the Astrophysical Multipurpose Software Environment (AMUSE) See https://amusecode.github.io/ for how to install AMUSE.
+Note that for standard TRES usage, the only necessary community code to install is SeBa.

 After compiling AMUSE, TRES needs to be compiled by means of it Makefile as following: